Komorniki, Warmian-Masurian Voivodeship

 Komorniki is a village in the administrative district of Gmina Działdowo, within Działdowo County, Warmian-Masurian Voivodeship, in northern Poland.
-It lies approximately 3 km north-east of Działdowo and 63 km south of the regional capital Olsztyn.
 It is located in the historic region of Masuria.

 During the German occupation of Poland (World War II), the Komorniki forest was the site of massacres of Poles from the Soldau concentration camp, committed by the occupiers from December 1939 to May 1940 (see Nazi crimes against the Polish nation).